JoGorska/bag_of_bugs/README.md

 http://127.0.0.1:8000/orders/

-than take the order refference number and go to this order's url to add order items
+than take the order refference number and go to this order's url to add order items into this order

 http://127.0.0.1:8000/orders/86610F6843874357B44F91F8A9A4CD39/